< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 In 1944, two British chemists, Archer John Porter Martin (1910:2002) and Richard Lawrence Millington-Synge, introduced an improved scheme in which filter paper was used instead of powder, with the method of course referred to as "paper chromatography".
 Chromatography could be used on either gaseous or liquid samples.

 Yet another tool, "X-ray crystallography", emerged in parallel with the new physics, driven by the father-son team of Sir William Henry Bragg (1862:1942) and Sir William Lawrence Bragg (1890:1971).
-The technique involved shining a beam of X rays onto a crystal, and then recording the resulting diffraction pattern onto a photographic plate.
+The technique involved shining a beam of X-rays onto a crystal, and then recording the resulting diffraction pattern onto a photographic plate.
 The diffraction pattern could be used to obtain clues about the structure of the crystalline material.

 * Using the new tools, in the late 19th and into the 20th century structures for an increasing number of complicated biomolecules were determined.
 For example, a German chemist named Richard Willstaeter (1872:1942) deciphered the structure of chlorophyll, a green chemical used by plants to absorb sunlight and drive plant photosynthesis.
 Work also advanced on synthesis of biologically active chemicals; for example, in 1944 the American chemists Robert Burns Woodward (1917:1979) and William von Eggers Doering (1917:2011) managed to synthesize the drug quinine, used to treat malaria.
 Woodward would continue to synthesize other important biological molecules.
 In 1956 he synthesized "reserpine", one of the first synthetic tranquilizers, and in 1960 he synthesized chlorophyll.